felixschndr/mealie-bring-api/README.md

 ### With this project

-1. The `Mealie instance` sends a `POST` request to this `webserver` with the ingredients in its body.
+1. The `client` (e.g. your phone or PC) sends a `POST` request to this `webserver` with the ingredients in its body.
 2. The `webserver` extracts the ingredients from the request and adds them directly to a list of the users choice via the `Bring API`.

 ## Deployment